We promote healthy living conditions through clean air, safe food, and reduced exposure to environmental health and safety hazards.

 Public Facilities Inspection

-This program conducts environmental health and safety inspections of public swimming pools, hotels and motels, day cares, schools, correctional facilities and tattoo parlors located in Metropolitan Nashville and Davidson County.
+The Public Facilities Inspection program conducts environmental health and safety inspections of public swimming pools, hotels and motels, day cares, schools, correctional facilities and tattoo parlors located in Metropolitan Nashville and Davidson County.
 The program responds to complaints on these establishments to ensure the continued health and safety of the public.

-Septic & Sewage Disposal Systems
+Septic and Sewage Disposal Systems